Michaeljacobej/Java-Data-Structure/Data Structure/Read.md

         - finding length use the length attribute to determine the arrays length
         - iterating through array use loop to go through each element in the array execure

+    #  ArrayList
-    2. ArrayList in java dynamix data structure that allows for the storage and manipulation element
+    ## java dynamix data structure that allows for the storage and manipulation element

       a.
 Advantages